xterri/palindrome/README.md

 <br/>Output: "121"

-### Assumptions
+### Assumptions / Tests
 - If `n = "1.23"` the function should `return error` as the value is not an integer
 - If `n = "1a2e3b4"` the function should `return error` as the value is not an integer
-- If `n < 0` the function should `return null` because we cannot make negatives a true palindrome without a following minus symbol (ex. "-121" if it is a true palindrome should be "-121-")
+- If `n < 0` the function should `return null` because we cannot make negatives a true palindrome without a following minus symbol (ex. "-121" should be "-121-")
-- If `n = MIN_VALUE / MAX_VALUE` the function should `return error` because it will contain a characters and symbols
+- If `n = MIN_VALUE / MAX_VALUE` the function should `return error` because it will contain a decimal point and/or characters/symbols
-- If `n = "0123"` the function should `return "121"`; '0' will be omitted
+- If `n = "0123"` the function should `return "121"`; '0' will be omitted when used with parseInt()
 - If `n = "+123"`, the function should `return "121"`; '+' will be removed from the string as it's unncessary to express positive integers
 - If `n = "12 34567 89"` the function should `return "123454321"`, omitting the whitespaces, take as a regular number
 - If `n = "123 456 789"` the function should `return "123454321"`, omitting the whitespaces
 - If `n = "123,456,789"` the function should `return "123454321"`, omitting the commas
-- If `n = "0"` the function should `return "1"` because we cannot include the value itself and 1 is the next closest integer that is a palindrome
+- If `n = "0"` the function should `return "1"` because we cannot return negatives or the value itself
 - If `n = "<any single digit>"` the function should `return "n - 1"` because it is the smaller integer closest to the value given
 - If `n = "10"` the function should `return "9"`
 - If `n = "11"` the function should `return "9"`